JakobHolkestadMolnes/IOT-Sound/README.md

 future work:
 earlier mentioned: "Possible future work includes sending mobile notifications to the user when the environment is getting *too busy* – according to the user's preferences."

+Multiple sensors could be used in one room in an attempt to make a map of the sound levels throughout the room.
+Reports could be generated about the average noise levels during a day, at specific times throughout a week, month, or year.

 ## References
 - Wikipedia contributors.
 (2022, November 28). *Transmission Control Protocol*.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 11:10, November 28, 2022, from https://en.wikipedia.org/w/index.php?title=Transmission_Control_Protocol&oldid=1124312705
 - Wikipedia contributors.
 (2022, November 28). *IPv4*.
 In _Wikipedia, The Free Encyclopedia_.
 Retrieved 10:24, November 28, 2022, from https://en.wikipedia.org/w/index.php?title=IPv4&oldid=1124299621